Red Sox vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .211 with a double and a walk.
+- Correa hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .222 with a walk.

 Correa Recent Games